GregoryS-WebDev/Oil-Barons-Redesign/README.md

 Within each child folder of /pages is the related html file for the specific page, as well as a js and css file for styles uniquely applied to the sibling html file.

 # HTML PERPETUAL UPDATES

+## index.html
-- next game logos and information
+- section#hero logos and information for next game*
-- upcoming dates logos and information
+- section#upcoming-dates logos and information
+- section#news articles

 # JS PERPETUAL UPDATES
-- next game countdown clock
+* next game countdown clock
+** test